-- You can also choose to move vertically over the 6 strings instead horizontally over the same 2 strings.
+- You can also choose to move vertically over the 6 strings instead of horizontally over the same 2 strings.

 - Important: be random in the string order.
 Make sure not to be predictable or repetitive in regards to the order in which you pick the strings, so it doesn’t sound like “low note, high note, low note, high note, low note, etc… ).

 - You get added richness if you add open strings to this.